On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

 \section{Introduction}

-An extraordinary theorem of Grothendieck from \cite{Grothendieck} that he called the ``Fundamental theorem of metric theory of tensor products'', is now referred to as Grothendieck's theorem (in short G.T.).
-It has been an useful tool in several applications in geometry of Banach spaces, operator theory and operator algebras, harmonic analysis, theoretical computer science, quantum information theory and other fields.
-The reader may consult the recent survey article \cite{Pisier} for a lot more information on this topic.
-The Grothendieck's theorem takes many different forms.
-Perhaps the simplest equivalent formulation of G.T. is by Lindenstrauss and Pełczyński \cite{LinPel} saying: There is a universal constant $K_G$ such that
+In \cite{Grothendieck}, Grothendieck proved a remarkable theorem, which he himself called the ``Fundamental theorem of metric theory of tensor products", is now referred to as Grothendieck's theorem (in short G.T.).
+It has been a useful tool in several applications in the geometry of Banach spaces, operator theory and operator algebras, harmonic analysis, theoretical computer science, quantum information theory, and other fields.
+The reader may consult the recent survey article \cite{Pisier} for further information on this topic.
+Perhaps the simplest equivalent formulation of G.T. is by Lindenstrauss and Pe\l{}czyński \cite{LinPel} saying: There is a universal constant $K_G$, called the Grothendieck constant, such that